 Kendall, recognizing and respecting intellectual property rights, requires its employees, instructors, students, and other community members to use copyrighted materials in a lawful manner.
 Kendall’s Code of Conduct, as found in the Kendall’s Student Handbook, presents Kendall’s copyright policy.
 Copyright infringement can result in applicants being rejected for admission and enrolled students and employees being dismissed.

 Additionally, Kendall maintains a vigorous program of accepting and responding to Digital Millennium Copyright ACT (DMCA) notices, which are immediately escalated to Kendall’s legal team for investigation and action.
 If the materials in question are determined by the legal department to be infringing, the Information Technology department is notified and action is taken that can include either the removal of the infringing materials from Kendall’s network or the blocking of the infringer’s network access.
 The infringer is notified and reminded of Kendall’s Code of Conduct.
 Repeated violations can result in dismissal.

 While Kendall College is not regulated in Texas per Chapter 132 of the Texas Education Code, the college is registered as a private institution with the Illinois Board of Higher Education pursuant to sections 1030.10-1030.90.
 Registration is not an endorsement of the institution.
 Credits earned at the institution may not transfer to all other institutions.
-To report concerns and/or complaints students may contact the Illinois Board of Higher Education at 217-782-2551.
+To report concerns and/or complaints students may utilize the Illinois Board of Higher Education system, available by clicking here.